-The following tutorials show you through how to configure, integrate and customize your Player in Web.
+The following tutorial walks you through the steps on how to configure and customize the Bitmovin Player in a web-based environment.

 This guide gives an explanation on how to setup a player via CDN.
 If you are looking for a guide on how to setup a player via npm you can find it in the npm package documentation.